Home

 When applied topically, retinoids can unclog your pores and effectively treat acne breakouts [5].
 It's also important to use formulas or customised acne treatments that are made with ingredients that actually suit your individual skin type.

-That's why Software's prescription acne treatment can be customised to suit your skin and its own unique issues.
+That's why Software's acne treatment can be customised to suit your skin and its own unique issues.
 For example, if you're struggling with a certain type of breast acne, Software's team of health practitioners will take this into account when creating your customised acne formula.

 You can also try the following techniques to prevent pimples from arising on your breasts in the future.